-Giving someone a handwritten sympathy card says that you’re thinking of them.
+Giving someone a handwritten farewell messages says that you’re thinking of them.
 It says that you care, empathize with them, and want them to feel better.
 It’s a chance to offer your deepest condolences and caring thoughts.

 A card with your written words on it sends a special kind of message that other communications can’t.
 An email can come across as a little cold or impersonal, especially when it comes to grieving.